-The HomePod promises a 4-inch upward-facing woofer and an array of seven beamforming tweeters, which according to Apple, will create 360 degree surround-sound, upstaging the Google Home’s 2-inch driver, and the Echo’s impressive one woofer, one tweeter and seven speakers.
+The HomePod promises a 4-inch upward-facing woofer and an array of seven beam-forming tweeters, which according to Apple, will create 360 degree surround-sound, upstaging the Google Home’s 2-inch driver, and the Echo’s impressive one woofer, one tweeter and seven speakers.
 Although HomePod has one less microphone than Echo (6 compared to 7), Apple’s advanced echo cancellation promises to ensure that every command is easily detected.
-According to Apple, the brains behind the most complex audio innovations in the HomePod is the A8 chip, which uses an advanced algorithm that continuously analyses the music and dynamically tunes the low frequencies for smooth, distortion?free sound.
-There is also the opportunity to introduce multiple HomePods, which automatically connect and play in synch to enhance the listening experience.
+According to Apple, the brains behind the most complex audio innovations in the HomePod is the A8 chip, which uses an advanced algorithm that continuously analyses the music and dynamically tunes the low frequencies for smooth, distortion-free sound.
+There is also the opportunity to introduce multiple HomePods, which automatically connect and play in sync to enhance the listening experience.

 At 18cm tall, the HomePod comes in two different colours; in classic Apple style they offer space grey or white, offering aesthetic excellence as well as acoustic.

 Connected with Apple Music, it is unconfirmed whether the HomePod will be compatible with Android as well as IOS, which will no doubt limit appeal and put off some buyers.
 Compatible with Apple HomeKit, HomePod has the power to control household appliances through verbal commands, from turning off the lights to closing the blinds, however, this may only be of interest to Apple geeks like us, and may only apply to a niche audience.